SiliconLabs/wisun-br-linux/tools/tbu/README.md

 - Endpoint `/config/borderRouter/revokeKeys` will always revoke both GTKs and LGTKs, inserting a custom (L)GTK based on the `isLgtk` parameter, and a random key for the other key type.
+- MAC mode switch (using MDR command frame) is not supported.